bentomhall/nih-system/homebrewery/world/player-options.md

 ### Weapon Specialization

 Starting at 3rd level, you have trained particularly with a particular weapon property.
-Choose one of the properties below; you gain the effect listed in addition to the property's normal effect.
+Choose two of the properties below; you gain the effect listed in addition to the property's normal effect.
 If an effect calls for a saving throw, the DC = 8 + your Strength modifier + your proficiency bonus.
 **Battering.** (Greatclub, mace, sling, maul, morningstar, warhammer) Once per turn when you hit with a battering weapon, you can force the target to make a Strength saving throw.
 On a failed save, the target is knocked prone.
 In addition, on a miss you still deal damage equal to your Strength modifier unless the d20 result was a 1.
 **Cleaving.** (Sickle, battleaxe, glaive, greataxe, scimitar) Once per turn when you hit with a Cleaving weapon, you can attempt to carry some of the damage onto another target within your reach.
 If you do so, compare the initial attack roll to the new target's AC.
 If it hits, they take the same damage as the initial target, not including any non-weapon damage sources (such as spell effects).
 By spending 1 STA, you can attempt the cleave attack even if you miss.
 If you do so, make a new attack roll against the secondary target.
 **Light.** The additional attack made when fighting with two light weapons does not require your bonus action but can only be made once per turn.
 When you hit with this attack, you add your ability modifier to the damage dealt.
 **Parrying.** (greatsword, halberd, longsword) When a creature misses you with an attack from within your reach, you can make a weapon attack with an equipped weapon against them as a reaction.
 **Reach.** You can make opportunity attacks when a creature enters your range as well as leaves it.
 \page
 **Shields** (shield) You can make opportunity attacks with a shield (as a battering martial melee weapon with a 1d4 damage die).
 If you hit, you can apply the battering property (potentially knocking the creature prone).